devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Mnemonic "all" can be used to set value for all pins.

-*Note: Timeout feature shall be used whenever is practicle to avoid flooding with notifications.*
+*Note: Timeout feature shall be used whenever is practical to avoid flooding with notifications.*
 ![](images/edge.png?raw=true)
 *Example*:
 ```json